 At Ast & Schmidt, we can help you determine if Chapter 13 is the right option for you to achieve debt relief.
 We can also guide you through bankruptcy proceedings and help you understand the secured and unsecured debt limits for Chapter 13 filings.
 Our team can work with you to develop a reasonable payment plan that leaves you with the resources you need to make ends meet.

 What Is Chapter 13?

-In short, Chapter 13 bankruptcy allows you to manage payments to unsecured debt, such as credit cards and medical expenses, while still enabling you to make payments on other types of overdue debts, like mortgage loans, auto loans, income tax, and domestic support.
+In short, Chapter 13 bankruptcy allows you to manage payments to unsecured debt, such as credit cards and medical expense.
+This form of bankruptcy also allows you to make payments on other types of overdue debts, like mortgage loans, auto loans, income tax, and domestic support.

-We also feel it's extremely important for our clients to know about the prevalence of myths surrounding bankruptcy.
+We feel it is extremely important for our clients to know about the prevalence of myths surrounding bankruptcy.
 One of the first things we do when we meet with new clients is to go over these misconceptions and clear them up.

-The following is a list of corrections to some of the most common myths people encounter when researching Chapter 7 and Chapter 13 bankruptcy options:
+The following is a list of corrections to some of the most common myths people encounter when researching Chapter 13 bankruptcy options:

 - Filing a bankruptcy does not permanently ruin your credit.
 You can learn how to rebuild credit after bankruptcy from our trusted advisors.

 - If you file for bankruptcy, you will not necessarily lose your home, car, or other assets.
 In fact, you can stop repossession and keep many of your assets.

 - Chapter 13 bankruptcy does not have a means test.

 - If your bank sees a bankruptcy on your credit report, it is still possible they will grant you a loan.
 Creditors may see bankruptcy as less damaging than years of unpaid debts.